 Power yoga has many benefits in addition to boosting cardiovascular health.
 Based on the style of yoga you decide, you may see improvements in flexibility, balance and strength.
 Look for yoga DVDs or instructional classes that feature demanding, flowing yoga postures so you elevate your heart rate.
 Visit our Yoga webpage for available Yoga programs at NVRC.

 Swimming is great because it gives you a full-body workout without placing any stress on your joints.
 Swimming is the perfect choice for individuals who can’t carry out weight-bearing exercises and enjoy exercising at their own pace.
-View our NVRC swim schedule.
+View our NVRC swimming page.

 - Cross-country Skiing